nadrojisk/PythonIDS/project2.md

 The MS-010 security update corrects the multiple SMB vulnerabilities discovered in Microsoft Windows that could allow for remote access to a system.
 Each exact vulnerability is detailed in CVE-2017-0143, CVE-2017-0144, CVE-2017-0145, CVE-2017-0146, CVE-2017-0147, and CVE-2017-0148.

+### 13. Admin$

+Admin$ is a hidden share that is on all NT versions of windows.
+It allows administrators to remotely access every disk on a connected system.

+### 14. Distributed Computing Environment / Remote Procedure Calls(DCE/RPC)

+A remote procedure that allows the writing of software as if working on the computer.

+### 15. Service Control Manager(SCM)

+A system process under Windows NT systems that starts and stops Windows processes.

+### 16. Managed Object File(MOF)

+Simplified, managed object files contain data that corresponds to events to do.

 # Methods

 ## I. Attack Explanations